thirdweb-dev/typescript-sdk/etc/sdk.api.md

     deployPackModule(metadata: PackModuleMetadata): Promise<PackModule>;
     // Warning: (ae-forgotten-export) The symbol "SplitsModuleMetadata" needs to be exported by the entry point index.d.ts deploySplitsModule(metadata: SplitsModuleMetadata): Promise<SplitsModule>;
+    // Warning: (ae-forgotten-export) The symbol "TokenModuleMetadata" needs to be exported by the entry point index.d.ts deployTokenModule(metadata: TokenModuleMetadata): Promise<TokenModule>;
     // Warning: (ae-forgotten-export) The symbol "VoteModuleMetadata" needs to be exported by the entry point index.d.ts deployVoteModule(metadata: VoteModuleMetadata): Promise<VoteModule>;
     // @internal (undocumented)